 Contact the City’s Water Meter Technicians at 250-787-8013 or email Water Meter Techs.
 Appointments are available during regular business hours.
 A water meter service appointment takes approximately an hour to complete and is scheduled for a specific time.
 The City requires someone over the age of 18 to be present for the duration of the appointment.
 If your water meter is under a mobile home, the homeowner is required to remove the skirting adjacent to the meter.

 It is important to know where your water meter is located because the valves at the meter are your emergency water shut off to your home.
 Water meters are located inside the home, in a crawlspace, or underneath a mobile home.
 Residents must provide clear access to the meter, and the meter must not be permanently covered by anything.

 How to Protect Your Water Meter from the Cold

 If your water meter is not protected against winter conditions, it may freeze and crack.
 If this happens, contact the City’s Water Meter Technicians immediately at 250-787-8013 or email Water Meter Techs.
 For after-hours service, please call 250-787-8150 ext.
 4. A new water meter will be required at the actual cost of a meter including labour and materials for installation.
 It is the homeowner’s responsibility to protect the meter from freezing by surrounding it with insulation and heat tape if it is located in a cold location, such as underneath a mobile home or in a cold crawlspace.

 If you notice there is a leak at the water meter, it is the homeowner’s responsibility to repair the shut-off valves and the service line to the property.
 The City’s responsibility is to repair the meter itself and the connections at the meter.

 - Read each monthly utility bill to make sure the water meter is working properly and be aware if the City is trying to notify you.

-- Keep your contact information updated with the City ie: mailing address, phone numbers, and email address.
+- Keep your contact information including mailing address, phone numbers, and email address updated with the City.

 - Provide clear access to the meter when required.